jss367/jss367.github.io/_posts/2021-02-16-how-to-keep-up-with-machine-learning-research.md

 [Arxiv Sanity](http://www.arxiv-sanity.com/)

 * My #1 place to find new research
-* Be sure to create an account and start saving papers you like to it so the recommendation feature can work
+* Be sure to create an account and start saving papers you like so the recommendation feature can work
 * Site created by Andrej Karpathy

 [Papers with Code](https://paperswithcode.com/)
 * The best site for seeing overall trends in the field
+* Lots of new improvements that make this site better all the time
 * There's also a newsletter (see below)

 [Google Scholar](https://scholar.google.com/)
 * Start with a paper you're interested in and see who cited it

 [ConnectedPapers](https://www.connectedpapers.com/)
-* Creates a graph of papers, so you can find research that is similar to what you're looking for
+* Creates a graph of papers, so you can find research that is similar the initial paper
 * I love the idea, although I haven't actually used the site much

 ## Newsletters

-I'm not usually a newsletters guy, but for some reason I've found that there are excellent newsletter in the machine learning world.
+I'm not usually a newsletters guy, but for some reason I've found that there are excellent newsletters in the machine learning world.
 Here are the ones I use:

 [The Batch](https://www.deeplearning.ai/thebatch/)
-* Newsletter by Andrew Ng and his company, <deeplearning.ai>
+* Newsletter by Andrew Ng and his company, [deeplearning.ai](deeplearning.ai)
-* Offers his thoughts on various hot topics, even if he is unecessarily anodyne.
-I'd rather him share more of his thoughts
+* Offers his thoughts on various hot topics, even if he is unecessarily anodyne
 * Includes a mix of general ML news and research findings

 [Import AI](https://jack-clark.net/)